RyanZmu/100_days_of_python/automated_bday_emails/README.md

 - Set up your account under security settings and get an App Password (Look online for info)
 - Create a new file named .env in the main directory and place the password directly into it
 - Edit the birthday.csv file with your own contacts
+- Edit the letter templates to your liking and replace my name with your own
 - For full effect sign up for PythonAnywhere.com or another cloud service and have it run the main.py everyday at 12am to check for birthdays